bigboy32/MacOnVirtuablox-TheEasyWay/README.md

 ### What is this?
 This is a script, that will setup mac on virtualbox, the easy way!

+### How to download?
+On the right side, there is a tab for releases.
+Get the lates release from there.

 ### Credits
 Thanks to @Foxlet for fetch-macos.py and ESP.qcow2